awslabs/aws-fpga-app-notes/NYC_Summit18_Developer_Workshop/SETUP.md

     - You will be using this IP address to connect to your instance.
     - The **IPv4 Public IP** address is displayed in EC2 Console next to the instance status.

-**Some AWS accounts may have a F1 instance limit equal to 0.
-If your F1 instance fails to launch due to your account has an instance limit equal to 0:  During the workshop, raise your hand for assistance so we can manaully raise the limit on your account.
+**Some AWS accounts may have a default F1 instance limit set to 0.
+If your F1 instance fails to launch with a error message like `You have requested more instances (1) than your current instance limit of 0`:  During the workshop, raise your hand for assistance so we can manaully raise the limit on your account.
 After the workshop, use [AWS support to submit for a F1 instance limit increase](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html).**

 #### Connect to your instance using SSH